-3.5 This is a total of 2,532 new households in Lichfield and 1,218 new households in Tamworth over the 10-year period.
+This is a total of 2,532 new households in Lichfield and 1,218 new households in Tamworth over the 10 years.
 This equates to an average annual household growth of 253 and 122 respectively.
 This annual average housing need is the core output of step 1.